top of page

 What I do: In a nutshell

 I am a barrister in independent practice working out of Francis Taylor Building in London and Trinity Chambers in Newcastle upon Tyne.
-My practice has been built up over 20 years, and, unusually, combines licensing work with contentious chancery/commercial and property matters.
+My practice has been built up over 25 years, and combines licensing and regulatory and public law work with contentious chancery/commercial and property matters.
 I am ranked by the independent legal directories as a leading practitioner.

 I act for local authorities, statutory bodies, single and multiple operators and objectors, in relation to all types of licences and applications.
 I appear before local authority committees and on appeals to the Magistrates' Courts, Crown Court (in taxi and firearms matters) and High Court (in appeals by way of case stated and judicial review).
 I am also instructed to act as legal advisor to licensing committees.

 I have been involved in many bar and nightclub applications, including the highly contentious ''Chase'', ''Gresham'' and "Stack" matters in Newcastle.
 The Stack appeal, concerning a "pop up" shopping mall, in which my client was successful, was the subject of probably the most detailed decision from any magistrates' court under the Licensing Act 2003.
-I secured the revocation of the premises licence of Middlesbrough's Club Bongo International following a very serious assault by door staff on a customer.
+I have since obtained licences for the Stack brand in several cities.
+In enforcement matters, I secured the revocation of the premises licence of Middlesbrough's Club Bongo International following a very serious assault by door staff on a customer, and have acted for the Metropolitan Police in several high profile reviews including those relating to Casa Cruz (following RIta Ora's lockdown party) and "TOWIE" favourite Melin Chigwell.
 Conversely, I successfully avoided a revocation order being made in respect of my client's bar The Clock Tower in Stockton.
-I have been acting both for operators and police forces in relation to reviews and summary reviews concerning failures to adhere to the COVID-19 regulations and guidance.
 For retail premises, I have much experience of reviews concerning matters such as underage sales, sales to drunk persons and the stocking of counterfeit or duty-evaded alcohol and cigarettes.
 I have a particular interest in minimum unit pricing and reducing the strength schemes.

 I have appeared in several high profile concert venue, festival, sporting and entertainment applications including The Sage Gateshead, Newcastle Academy, Birmingham Academy, Darlington FC, Kynren (part Jonathan Ruffer's plan to regenerate Bishop Auckland, being the largest outdoor event since the London Olympics of 2012), the Fusion Festival (60,000 capacity festival in Liverpool) and the Tyneside Cinema (which involved a 4.00am bar in Newcastle's cumulative impact zone).
 I recently advised a local authority in relation to police concerns arising from a late kick off for a contentious derby football match.

 Taxi licensing forms a hefty chunk of my licensing practice, and I am instructed nationally by local authorities, operators, unions, and individual driver/proprietors.
 I represented Berwick in R. (on the application of Newcastle City Council) v.
 Berwick upon Tweed Borough Council (2009) and the local authority in Wilcock v.
 Lancaster City Council [2013].
 On the other side of the fence, I successfully appeared for Mr Henderson in Gateshead Council v.
 Henderson [2012].
-I have acted in a series of cases involving the global operator, Uber, including Uber London Limited v.
+I have acted in a series of cases involving the global operator, Uber, including Uber London Ltd v.
 Transport for London (2018), Reading Borough Council v.
 Ali (2019), United Cabbies Group (London) v.
-Transport for London, Licensed Taxi Drivers' Association and Uber London Limited (2019) and Uber London Limited v.
-Transport for London (2020).
+Transport for London, Licensed Taxi Drivers' Association and Uber London Ltd (2019), Uber London Ltd v.
+Transport for London (2020). and Uber Britannia Ltd v.
+Sefton Metropolitan Borough Council (2023).
 I also appear in criminal cases involving prosecutions for offences under the regulatory scheme.
-Advisory work includes acting for local authorities in relation to policy formulation and revision, including policy on vehicle standards, suspensions, driver disclosure and applications (including applications from App-based operators).
+Advisory work includes acting for local authorities in relation to policy formulation and revision, including policy on hackney carriage zones, vehicle standards, suspensions, driver disclosure and applications (including applications from App-based operators).
+I also have provided advice for App-based operators and hackney carriage intermediaries.
 I chaired a Law Commission workshop in relation to its review of taxi services, and have recently appeared on panels with members of the Task and Finish Group on Taxi and Private Hire Licensing.
 I regularly write articles, give talks and host seminars on taxi licensing topics.
-I have a regular blog on the National Association of Licensing and Enforcement Officers website.
 I also advise and represent operators in relation to Traffic Commissioner matters.

 In sexual entertainment cases I advise and act in lap-dancing applications, most frequently for operators who are either applying or pursuing trade objections.
 I represented the applicant in R (Ruby May (1) Limited) v.
-Leeds City Council [2014].
+Leeds City Council [2014], and advised the Police in relation to the Vanity spiking review.
 Other sex licensing matters have included appearing for the applicant in R. v.
 Newcastle City Council (ex parte The Christian Institute) [2001].
-I have a particular interest in the interaction between sex licensing and human rights.

-The scope of licensing is ever-expanding , and I am always interested in new and unusual licensing and regulatory fields, whether they concern (for some recent examples) CBD and cannabis, zoos, gangmasters, specialist tobacconists, swingers' clubs, psychoactive substances, cattle identification regulations, former fire engines converted into mobile hen party venues, late night pizza deliveries, security services or any other state regulation of activities in the public interest.
+The scope of licensing is ever-expanding, and I am always interested in unusual licensing and regulatory fields, whether they concern (for some recent examples) CBD and cannabis, zoos, gangmasters, specialist tobacconists, swingers' clubs, psychoactive substances, cattle identification regulations, former fire engines converted into mobile hen party venues, late night pizza deliveries, security services, or any other statutory regulation of activities in the public interest.

 Consideration of statutory nuisances, particularly noise nuisance, feature in my work.
 I represented the successful local authority respondent in R. (on the application of Susan Fisher) v.
 Durham County Council [2020] EWHC 1277, where the Council's decision to issue an abatement notice in respect of a noise nuisance caused by an individual with involuntary vocalisation syndrome was attacked on the basis of alleged disability discrimination, breach of PSED, breach of human rights and irrationality.
 I have a particular interest in the defence of private prosecutions under s.82 of the Environmental Protection 1990.

-I am a Consulting Editor of Paterson's Licensing Acts and an Assistant Editor of the Journal of Licensing, I am a General Editor of "The Law of Cannabis" which will be published by Bloomsbury in 2021.
+I am a Consulting Editor of Paterson's Licensing Acts and an Assistant Editor of the Journal of Licensing

 What I do: Chancery / Commercial